What power requirements do ThorpyFX pedals have?

 I think there is a problem with my pedal, what do I do?

-In the first instance, please send us a message through the "Contact Us" page.
+In the first instance, please send us a message through the "Contact Us" page, or using the live chat on "Chat with us" (please bare in mind we are on UK time so may not always be able to answer immediately).
 This is the quickest way to get a message to us.
 Once we have troubleshooted the problem (the vast majority of problems are solved this way) and the solution cannot be found then the decision will be made to ship the pedal back to us.
 Details of where to send it to will be provided in this eventuality.

 I can't decide which ThorpyFX pedal to choose, help!

 We have a huge number of demos on YouTube, by some amazing artists so please head over there to help you decide.
 But if you have any specific queries that the internet hasn't helped you get to the bottom of, please don't hesitate to contact us.